 The drainage is just as critical as the pot size.
 Make sure there are at least three drainage holes in your pot.
 Beans want moist soil but don't enjoy it when it's too wet.

 Step 4: Sow As The Weather Warms

-Beans are a warm-season plant, which means they must germinate in warm soil.
+Beans are warm-season plants, which means they must germinate in warm soil.
 They're also less resistant to frost and cold than other legumes like snap peas.

-When it comes to growing beans in pots, you have a few choices for how and when to sow your bean seeds.
+When growing beans in pots, you have a few choices for how and when to sow your bean seeds.